hussseinhaiadr6/Schema-generator/README.md

 # Schema-generator

-THis a fine tuned version og GPT 2.0 that gennrate schems code based on product decsription ,
+This a fine tuned version of the LLM  GPT 2.0 that generate schemes code based on product description,

-The computed accuracy is aroun 70%
+The computed accuracy is around 70%

-wtih aroun several 900 diffrent schma code
+with around several 900 different schema code